Illinois Unclaimed Property Finder Application

 • All information requested is required.

-• Do not use Post Office Box for your mailing address
+• Do not use a Post Office Box for your mailing address

 • For each individual holding 10% or more Corporate Stock: